-The Microsoft Entertainment Pack for Windows is a 16 bit game collection intended to provide some entertainment for Windows users that found they could not run their DOS based games on 16 bit Windows 3.1 computers.
-Some of the games included in the pack were popular games on DOS computers licensed by Microsoft and programmed into the pack to show the prowess and superiority of Windows 3.1 over DOS based operating systems.
-However most of the games in the pack were original creations developed in house at Microsoft.
-In all the first game pack proved so popular that three additional game packs (all of which were titled Microsoft Entertainment Pack for Windows) with more new games were released.
-All of the games in these packs were 16 bit games that used Windows software to run on NT based computers and exclusive to Microsoft's Windows Operating System.
-Today all of the game packs are compatible up to Windows XP and all other 32 bit Windows Operating systems.
-For 64 bit versions of Windows users have to use virtual emulators in order to play the game packs.
+The Microsoft Entertainment Pack for Windows is a 16-bit game collection intended to provide entertainment for Windows users that found they could not run their DOS based games on 16-bit Windows 3.1 computers.
+Some of the games included in the pack were popular games on DOS computers licensed by Microsoft, and programmed into the pack to show the prowess and superiority of Windows 3.1 over DOS based operating systems.
+However, most of the games in the pack were original creations developed in house at Microsoft.
+After the first game pack proved to be a massive financial success three additional game packs (all of which were titled Microsoft Entertainment Pack for Windows) were released.
+All of the games in these packs were 16-bit games that used Windows software to run on NT based computers and as a result were exclusive to Microsoft's Windows Operating System.
+Today all of the game packs are compatible up to Windows XP and all other 32-bit Windows Operating Systems.
+For 64-bit versions of Windows users have to use virtual emulators in order to play the game packs.

 Included in the first Windows Entertainment Pack.
 Chip’s Challenge was and an extremely popular tile based puzzle game originally designed for the Atari Lynx and ported to other platforms.
 The Windows version includes an extra level on top of the original 148 levels for the Atari Lynx.
-Also worth noting is that the Windows Entertainment Pack version includes auto saving making it one of the first Windows games to include auto saving as a mechanic.
+Worth noting is that the Windows Entertainment Pack version includes auto-saving making it one of the first Windows games to feature auto-saving as a mechanic.
 The Windows version also featured a new looping soundtrack.

-Oddly enough the popularity of Chip’s Challenge on the Windows Pack encouraged the original game designer, Chuck Sommerville, to make a sequel despite the original platform for the game (Atari Lynx) selling poorly.
-The sequel for the game was to be called Chip’s Challenge 2 but was never released to the public despite assurances from Sommerville to this day that the game is still being developed.
+The popularity of Chip’s Challenge on the Windows Entertainment Pack encouraged the original game designer, Chuck Sommerville, to announce development on a sequel despite the original platform for the game (Atari Lynx) selling poorly.
+The sequel for the game was to be called Chip’s Challenge 2, but was never released to the public despite assurances from Sommerville to this day that the game is still being developed.

 A type of solitaire that was popularized by the Windows Entertainment Pack that resembles the version of solitaire known as “Perseverance.”
 Using 52 cards the player must four piles of twelve cards and with one card in each pile facing up and the aces of all the suits in a foundation.
 The player then has to move their cards by building up to the King of a suit in the respective foundation.